uds-se/fuzzingbook/deploy/fuzzingbook-base/README.md

 NOTE: the `--squash` option (Squash newly built layers into a single new layer) is optional and requires experimental features turned on in the Docker daemon.

+## For the students

+You can run `make run-temporary` to get a temporary instance with the required software pre-installed.
+Use `make shell` to gain access to this instance.
+Your `fuzzingbook` directory will be mounted under root as `/fuzzingbook`.